Google To Symantec: We Don’t Trust You| Neither Should Domain Owners

 This will cause major problems for financial sites.
 Because they rely on the address bar to show their transactions are safe and secure.
 This move from Google will force those sites to consider the validity of certificates.

-Google mentioned that they will not accept the issued certificates. whose validity is more than 9 months.
+Google mentioned that they will not accept the issued certificates. whose validity is over 9 months.
 The existing certificates will not get affected.
-But Chrome will not load sites,whose validity is more than one year, from next week.
-This is the reason why Google is not trusting Symantec’s certificates.
+But Chrome will not load sites, whose validity is over one year from next week.
+This is the reason Google is not trusting Symantec’s certificates.